Are you looking for a bid strategy that focuses on conversions?

 - Learning the prices.
 If you are in the learning period in Google ads and you don’t know how much cost per conversion may cost you, you can run this strategy to get a general idea about the prices.
 Some people switch to target CPA after using maximize conversions for some time.

 - Faster brand awareness.
 New businesses use this strategy mostly to increase their brand awareness as soon as possible.
-And they don’t care about the prices going up drastically from time to time and they don’t care about their ROAS at the initial stage of their business.
+And they don’t care about the prices going up drastically from time to time and they don’t care about their ROI at the initial stage of their business.
 The sole purpose is to get recognized and recognized fast.

 - Good for less budget.
 It is also good for businesses with a limited budget.
 As they don’t have to put limits on their CPA, it tries to get the maximum number of conversions from that limited budget.